tenoyt/Hospital-Management-/README.md

 Hospital data Management software using MySQL Workbench, PHP and SQL

-<h3> Future Works </h3>

-1. Developing a front-end for the project
-2. Pre-defining tasks for user interface
-3. Publish the database for everyone to access

 <h3>Prerequistes</h3>

 1. Make sure you have all the files required